POLICY & LEGISLATION

 The Criminal Code Act Compilation Act 1913

-The Criminal Code Act Compilation Act 1913 sets out behaviours that are defined as criminal offenses in Western Australia and can be responded to by the WA Police.
+The Criminal Code Act Compilation Act 1913 sets out behaviors that are defined as criminal offenses in Western Australia and can be responded to by the WA Police.
 If a person commits a criminal offense the Police are required to investigate and press charges against the offender.

 Click Here to view a copy of the Criminal Code Act Compilation Act 1913.

-The Criminal Code Act Compilation Act 1913 sets out behaviours that are defined as criminal offenses in Western Australia and can be responded to by the WA Police.
+The Criminal Code Act Compilation Act 1913 sets out behaviors that are defined as criminal offenses in Western Australia and can be responded to by the WA Police.
 If a person commits a criminal offense the Police are required to investigate and press charges against the offender.

 Click Here to view a copy of the Criminal Code Act Compilation Act 1913.